kallioaa/BoxLoadingTetris/documentation/implementation.md

 ### Layer building algorithm

 The layer building algorithm is passed a list of cuboids and parameters: `cuboidsInRow` and `rowsInLayer`.
-With the sets the maximum amount of cuboids the algorithm places in one row (lengthwise), and the latter the amount of rows we set beside each other (widthwise).
+With the sets the maximum amount of cuboids the algorithm places in one row (lengthwise), and the latter the amount of rows we set next to each other (widthwise).
+The algortihm does not generate layers where the number of cuboids exceeds its demand.
+The algorithm returns a list of cuboids.

+### Pattern generation algorithm